-1. Calculate the loss Mr C has suffered as a result of making the transfer
+1. Calculate the loss Mr S has suffered as a result of making the transfer

-To do this, Carey should work out the likely value of Mr C's pensions, had he left them where they were instead of transferring to the SIPP.
+To do this, Carey should work out the likely value of Mr S's pensions had he left them where they were instead of transferring to the SIPP.

 For the part of the transfer which related to defined benefits Carey should undertake a redress calculation in line with the revised methodology issued by the FCA in October 2017.
 This calculation should be carried out as at the date of my final decision, and using the most recent financial assumptions published at the date of that decision.
-In accordance with the regulator's expectations, this should be undertaken or submitted to an appropriate actuarial services provider promptly following receipt of notification of Mr C's acceptance of the decision.
+In accordance with the regulator's expectations, this should be undertaken or submitted to an appropriate actuarial services provider promptly following receipt of notification of Mr S's acceptance of the decision.

-Carey may wish to contact the Department for Work and Pensions (DWP) to obtain Mr C's contribution history to the State Earnings Related Pension Scheme (SERPS or S2P).
-These details should then be used to include a 'SERPS adjustment' in the calculation, which will take into account the impact of leaving the employer's scheme on Mr C's SERPS/S2P entitlement.
+Carey may wish to contact the Department for Work and Pensions (DWP) to obtain Mr S's contribution history to the State Earnings Related Pension Scheme (SERPS or S2P).
+These details should then be used to include a 'SERPS adjustment' in the calculation, which will take into account the impact of leaving the employer's scheme on Mr S's SERPS/S2P entitlement.

-For the remainder Carey should ask Mr C's former pension provider to calculate the current notional transfer values had he not transferred his pension.
+For the remainder Carey should ask Mr S's former pension providers to calculate the current notional transfer values as at the date of this decision had he not switched his pensions.
 If there are any difficulties in obtaining a notional valuation then the FTSE UK Private Investors Income Total Return index should be used to calculate the value.
 That is a reasonable proxy for the type of return that could have been achieved if suitable funds had been chosen.

-The total of these notional transfer values should be compared to the transfer value of the SIPP at the date of this decision and the difference will be the loss Mr C has suffered.
+The total of these notional transfer values should be compared to the transfer value of the SIPP at the date of this decision and the difference will be the loss Mr S has suffered.
+Account should however be taken of the incentive payment of £7,000 paid out to Mr S.

-2. Take ownership of the Store First investment and GAS Verdant investment
+1. Take ownership of the Store First investment and GAS Verdant investment

 I understand Carey has been able to take ownership of the Store First investment, for a nil consideration, in other cases.
 It should do that here, if possible.
 If possible Carey should take ownership of the GAS Verdant investment.
-Carey should calculate a commercial value for Mr C's GAS Verdant investment, then pay that sum (plus any costs involved) into the SIPP and take ownership of the investment.
-If Carey is unable to buy Mr C's investment in GAS Verdant it should give the investment a nil value for the purposes of calculating compensation.
+Carey should calculate a commercial value for Mr S's GAS Verdant investment, then pay that sum (plus any costs involved) into the SIPP and take ownership of the investment.
+If Carey is unable to buy Mr S's investment in GAS Verdant it should give the investment a nil value for the purposes of calculating compensation.

 If Carey is unable to take ownership of the Store First or the GAS Verdant investment, they should remain in the SIPP.
 I think that is fair because I think it is unlikely they will have any value in the future.
-I understand Mr C has the option of returning his Store First investment to the freeholder for nil consideration.
+I understand Mr S has the option of returning his Store First investment to the freeholder for nil consideration.

-In the event the Store First investment remains in the SIPP and Mr C decides not to transfer it to the freeholder he should be aware that he will be liable for all future costs associated with the investment such as the ongoing SIPP fees, business rates, ground rent and any other charges.
+In the event the Store First investment remains in the SIPP and Mr S decides not to transfer it to the freeholder he should be aware that he will be liable for all future costs associated with the investment such as the ongoing SIPP fees, business rates, ground rent and any other charges.
 He should also be aware it is unlikely he will be able to make a further complaint about these costs.

-3. Pay compensation to Mr C for the loss he has suffered as calculated in step 1.
+Pay compensation to Mr S for the loss he has suffered as calculated in step 1.